 - In another bowl, whisk together the chickpea flour, baking powder, and salt.
 Set aside.

 - To the bowl with the flax mixture, add the sugar, oil, and vanilla.
 Whisk to combine.
-Add the chickpea flour mixture and stir to combine.
-When the mixture is homogenous, add the chocolate chips and stir to incorporate.
+Add to the chickpea flour mixture and fold to combine.
+When the mixture is homogenous, fold in the chocolate chips.
 Place the dough in the fridge to firm up for 30-60 minutes.

 - Preheat the oven to 350ºF.
 Line a baking sheet with parchment paper.

-- Scoop the dough into golf ball-sized balls, roll them between your palms, and place on the prepared baking sheet 1-2″ apart.
+- Scoop the dough into golf ball-sized balls, roll between your palms, and place on the prepared baking sheet 1-2″ apart.
 Lightly press on each cookie to flatten it a bit.
-Sprinkle each cookie with the flaky sea salt.
-Bake for 11-12 minutes.
+Sprinkle each cookie with the flaky salt.
+Bake for 12-14 minutes.
 If the cookies look a little underdone, that’s okay.

 - Remove from the oven and let cool for 5 minutes.
-Then transfer to a cooling rack (if you have one) and let stand until completely cooled.
+Then transfer to a cooling rack (if you have one) and let stand until completely cooled – the cookies will firm up as they cool.
 Leftover cookies may be stored at room temperature in an airtight container for up to 5 days.